FlakyFAST/FLAST/README.md

 # Know Your Neighbor: Fast Static Prediction of Test Flakiness

-This repository is a companion page for the ICSE submission "Know Your Neighbor: Fast Static Prediction of Test Flakiness".
+This repository is a companion page for the submission "Know Your Neighbor: Fast Static Prediction of Test Flakiness".

 It contains all the material required for replicating the experiments, including: the algorithm implementation, the datasets and their ground truth, the scripts for the experiments replication, and the aggregated results to answer the research questions.